al651/alham.co/src/pages/markdown/2024-04-20-remote-firework-ignition.md

     <figcaption>An RF signal turns an LED on briefly.</figcaption>
 </figure>

-The prototype has reached a stage where an e-match could be attached to trigger a firework.
+The prototype has reached a stage where an E-match could be attached to trigger a firework.
 Of course, I would prioritise adding more safety features before testing it on a real firework, but how about a small fuse instead?

 <iframe id="3tdBnFd1Pgs" title="An e-match igniting a fuse from a distance using an RF signal." poster="maxresdefault"></iframe>